-- Rate of Return Objectives: The Fund is expected to achieve, over the measured period as defined in Paragraph B 4, a Total Rate of Return which exceeds the Consumer Price Index (CPI) and S&P 500 Index (after investment advisor fees.).
-Total Rate of Return is defined as all dividends and interest and all realized and unrealized gains and losses net of all investment-related expenses, including the investment manager's retainer. - Cash Income Requirements: Since there are no immediate liquidity demands on the Fund, the source of investment return is not important.
+- Rate of Return Objectives: The Fund is expected to achieve, over the measured period as defined in Paragraph B 4, a Total Rate of Return which exceeds the blended benchmark return for the asset allocation of the fund gross of investment advisory fees net of investment management fees.
+The Total Rate of Return is defined as all dividends and interest and all realized and unrealized gains and losses net of all investment manager. - Cash Income Requirements: Since there are no immediate liquidity demands on the Fund, the source of investment return is not important.
 There is no preference for cash income as opposed to capital appreciation. - Relative Performance: In addition to the Real Rate of Return objective stated above, total investment return for each fund over a market cycle is expected to be in the top half of the peer group and appropriate benchmark for each investment. - Measured Period: For purposes of measuring a rate of return over a market cycle, the measured period shall be no less than three nor more than five calendar years. - Fiduciary Standards: The assets of the Fund are to be invested and managed in a fashion that is consistent with generally accepted standards of fiduciary responsibility.
 The safeguards that would guide a prudent investment manager are to be strictly observed.
 All transactions utilizing assets of the Fund are to be undertaken for the sole benefit of the Fund and the association.
 All regulations specific to the State of Illinois will be observed.